by Debra Johnson, Published November 02, 2012

 A distinguished civic and educational leader, serving as President of the Council of Chief State School Officers and member of the board of the National Urban League, Porter also served Presidents Johnson, Nixon, Ford, Carter and Bush through appointments to commissions and councils addressing higher education, employment and mental health.

-For more information about the speakers and activities sponsored through the John W. Porter Distinguished Chair in Urban Education, visit the College of Education Porter Chair homepage.
+For more information about the speakers and activities sponsored through the John W. Porter Distinguished Chair in Urban Education, visit the EMU College of Education Porter Chair homepage.